sandrab/hc-fepm/readme.txt

 > Check if the current version of hc-fepm is the version needed for the current project. npm run check
+If this indicates the version of hc-fepm is not the version used for this project, manually copy the correct version from fepm/bower_components/hc-fepm-x.y.z/ into fepm/.

 > Check if there are updates available for bower components: bower list